xIves/scientific_programming/README.md

 8. Install the Copilot extension in Visual Studio Code and apply for the [free] GitHub Global campus licence: https://education.github.com/students.

-9. Create a Kaggle account and get the kaggle.json file with your username and kaggle API key which we will use later in the course
+9. Create a Kaggle account and get the kaggle.json file with your username and kaggle API key.

 ## Settings in VS Code

 The following must settings must be made using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings.